henryh2/ECE-508-Group-Project-13/README.md

     b.
 Find the label with the large frequency amongst the node's neighbors (tiebreak on lower label value).

     c.
-Set this node's label to the most frequent label
+Set this node's label to the most frequent label.

 3. Repeat step 2 for max iterations (can oscillate on bipartite graphs);